Returning to Running After Injury

 Especially if you had a stress fracture, opt for softer surfaces such as smooth dirt trails (avoid anything too technical), grass, or indoor or outdoor tracks.
 The treadmill provides a soft surface and the option to stop at any time, but be cautious when using it after injury.
 Set the pace based on effort, not based on your ego.

 Before starting any of these progressions, ensure you can walk for at least 30 minutes without pain.
 These plans are samples: use advice from your PT or orthopedist, guidance from your coach, and common sense regarding your own unique circumstance to modify as needed.
+It is always better to take a slower approach if that is appropriate for you.

 For several weeks, your running should be done at an easy effort.
 Do not compare yourself to your pre-injury paces yet.
 Focus on maintaining an effort light enough that you can carry on a conversation.
 This will reduce the risk of injury and optimize the redevelopment of your aerobic base.